-Deliberative political speeches, like the rhetorical type, are normally made in support or opposition to something as opposed to someone (although this is not always the case; for example, when confirming a judge).
+Deliberative political speeches, like the rhetorical type, are typically made in support or opposition to something as opposed to someone (although this is not always the case, for example, when confirming a judge).
 The difference is that while rhetorical speeches are most often made to the general public, deliberative speeches are usually made by a member of a governing body (Senate, House of Representatives, Parliament, City Council, etc.) to other members of that same body in an attempt to get their support for a particular agenda or piece of legislation.

-Although the majority of motivational speeches will offer some sort of positive reinforcement regarding what might happen, (‘We can cure cancer’, or ‘weight loss is possible’) some will utilize negative reinforcement (‘If the performance in this department doesn’t improve in the next quarter, heads will roll!’).
+Although the majority of motivational speeches will offer some sort of positive reinforcement regarding what might happen (‘We can cure cancer,’ or ‘weight loss is possible’), some will utilize negative reinforcement (‘If the performance in this department doesn’t improve in the next quarter, heads will roll!’).

-The introductory speech is used to introduce the main focus of an event, gathering, or meeting.
+The introductory speech introduces the main focus of an event, gathering, or meeting.
 Frequently used to introduce the ‘keynote’ speaker at an event or someone who is being honored, they will also often be used to present bands or singers, films, staged productions and displays, award winners – whatever or whomever it is that the audience has come to see or listen to.
 They are also widely used at social or celebratory gatherings such as weddings, promotion or retirement parties, post-election events, graduations, and competitions.

-Acceptance speeches can be among the most difficult for amateur orators to give successfully, as they are often quite emotional or embarrassed.
+Acceptance speeches can be difficult for amateur orators to give successfully, as they are often quite emotional or embarrassed.
 Former US President Franklin D. Roosevelt (considered one of the greatest orators of his time) gave perhaps the best advice for making an acceptance speech: “Be sincere.
 Be Brief.
 Be seated.”

 Lisa has a Bachelor’s of Science in Communication Arts.
 She is an experienced blogger who enjoys researching interesting facts, ideas, products, and other compelling concepts.
 In addition to writing, she likes photography and Photoshop.